Scally-H/RedReactor/README.md

 - PCB Manufacturing started mid-November with <a href="https://www.pcbway.com/">PCBWAY</a>, where we are part of their <a href="https://www.theredreactor.com/2022/07/06/targetlaunchdate/">Crowdfunding Sponsorship Program</a>
 - PCB's received mid-January, running every board through our test program
 - Shipping started mid-February
-- As of March 31st, we had shipped over 700 units!
+- As of March 31st 2023, we had shipped over 700 units!
 - <b>Completed all Kickstarter shipments by May'23</b>
+- Now shipped close to 1000 units!
 - <b>Check out the great reviews at</b> https://www.theredreactor.com/reviews/
 - You can order <i>your Red Reactor and Pogo-pins</i> via our website at https://www.theredreactor.com/order/
   - And for our customers in the UK, USA and the EU we have negotiated fantastic 18650 battery discount vouchers with Fogstar, BatteryJunction and NKON (subject to availability) - simply order your Red Reactor now!